 - skin dimpling

 Although breast cancer usually develops in women, men can also develop it.
-The American Cancer Society estimates that doctors will diagnose around 2,650 new breast cancer cases in men in the United States in 2021.
+The American Cancer Society estimates that doctors will diagnose around

 - a usually painless lump in the breast tissue